Mark Forsyth: The Horologicon

 The Horologicon: A Day's Jaunt Through the Lost Words of the English Language is Forsyth's second book and contains "weird words for familiar situations."
 Many of these words are no longer in use, such as snollygoster, durgeon and frumples.
 To avoid having his list of words "form what is technically known as a dictionary," Forsyth arranges The Horologicon or Book of Hours according to the hours in a day: from dawn, through breakfast, commuting, office life, shopping, going out drinking and stumbling home.
 Forsyth believes some of these words should be revived: "Never mind the puzzled looks," he says, "just use them.
 Throw them into conversation as often as possible."

 A reviewer in The Daily Telegraph wrote: "From ante-jentacular to snudge by way of quafftide and wamblecropt, at last you can say, with utter accuracy, exactly what you mean."

-Wall Street Journal said the book “confirmed his aptitude for making a journey in the linguistic backwoods seem both leisurely and instructive.”
+The Wall Street Journal said the book “confirmed his aptitude for making a journey in the linguistic backwoods seem both leisurely and instructive.”

 The Elements of Eloquence

 The Elements of Eloquence: Secrets of the Perfect Turn of Phrase is Forsyth's third book.
 Described as a writer's tool-kit or recipe book, The Elements of Eloquence outlines 38 rhetorical figures (e.g., hyperbole, epizeuxis, catachresis) that, according to Forsyth, can be learned by almost anybody.
 Forsyth uses examples from William Shakespeare, Lord Byron, Winston Churchill, Lord Tennyson, Lewis Carroll, Quentin Tarantino, John Lennon and Katy Perry to reveal "the secrets" behind memorable lines and phrases.
 One reviewer wrote: "It's doubtful that if more people knew Forsyth's The Elements of Eloquence, the world would be a better place, but it would certainly sound a great deal better."

-A reviewer on Wall Street Journal said that Forsyth “is adept at adding spice to received wisdom and popularizing the findings of academic linguists.”
+A reviewer on The Wall Street Journal said that Forsyth "is adept at adding spice to received wisdom and popularizing the findings of academic linguists."

-The Unknown Unknown
+"The Unknown Unknown"

-Forsyth's essay Unknown Unknown: Bookshops and the Delight of Not Getting What You Wanted was a special commission for Independent Booksellers Week. and celebrates the discoveries one can make at independent bookshops.
+Forsyth's essay "Unknown Unknown: Bookshops and the Delight of Not Getting What You Wanted" was a special commission for Independent Booksellers Week. and celebrates the discoveries one can make at independent bookshops.
 In his essay, Forsyth makes the case for the lost pleasures of undirected browsing that cannot be achieved with an internet search.
 Reviewer Matthew Parris wrote: